microsoft/vscode-docs/docs/editor/userdefinedsnippets.md

 ### Variables

 With `$name` or `${name:default}` you can insert the value of a variable.
-When a variable isn’t set, its *default* or the empty string is inserted.
-When a variable is unknown (that is, its name isn’t defined) the name of the variable is inserted and it is transformed into a placeholder.
+When a variable isn't set, its *default* or the empty string is inserted.
+When a variable is unknown (that is, its name isn't defined) the name of the variable is inserted and it is transformed into a placeholder.

 The following variables can be used: